Website & Digital Content Accessibility Review and Remediation Process

 The information and process below is created to support the following:

-Anyone that creates content to share and publish on internal and external sites
+• Anyone who creates content to share and publish on internal and external sites

 What is digital accessibility